Resinchem/Ultimate-Bedside-Lamp/docs/firmwaremain.md

 * **Arduino / C++:** For core logic and hardware register management.
 * **HTML & CSS:** For the web interface layout and styling.
 * **JavaScript:** For the interactive elements of the web application.
+* **JSON:** For some data structures, including how to serialize/deserialize JSON payloads.

 The source code is fairly well-documented to assist you in navigating the logic.
 Additional information can be found in the [Modifying the Firmware]({{ '/modifications' | relative_url }}) section.